saltastroops/saao-pypackage-cookiecutter/README.md

 author | Package author.
-author_email | Email address of the package author. copyright_year | Year to include in the license file. lowest_supported_python_version | Lowest version of Python which can be used with the package.
-This must be given in a format understood by mypy (such as "py37" for Python 3.7).
-The version must be enclosed in double quotes.
-The value should be consistent with the value for `supported_python_versions`. package_name | The name of the package, as used for PyPI.
+author_email | Email address of the package author. copyright_year | Year to include in the license file. package_name | The name of the package, as used for PyPI.
 This will also be used as the name of the directory created for the project. package_slug | The name of the package, as used in the code.
-A package (folder) with this name will be created in the `src` folder. short_description | Short (one line) description of the package. supported_python_versions | Comma separated list of the Python versions which can be used with the package.
-The versions must be given in a format understood by tox (such as "py37" for Python 3.7).
-Each version must be enclosed in double quotes. url | URL of the package's repository. version | Package version.
+A package (folder) with this name will be created in the `src` folder. short_description | Short (one line) description of the package. url | URL of the package's repository. version | Package version.